gmbrandt/xwavecal/README.rst

 normalization, tracing, extraction and wavelength calibration.
 All output products are saved in a user-set sqlite3 database.

+At best, using ``echelle`` only requires editing a config.ini file for your data.
+I cover how to do that in this readme.

 Installation
 ============
 :code:`echelle` is installed via pip by running